masanose/Udas/ReadMe.txt

 ==================================================================
-; UDAS plug-in software package for tdas_8_00 (UDAS ver.3.00.3)
+; UDAS plug-in software package for spedas_1_00 (UDAS ver.s1.00.1)
-;                                                December 25, 2013
+;                                                 October 28, 2014
 ==================================================================

-  UDAS is a plug-in software package for TDAS (Themis Data Analysis Software suite; http://themis.ssl.berkeley.edu/software.shtml).
+  UDAS is a plug-in software package for SPEDAS (Space Physics Environment Data Analysis Software; http://themis.ssl.berkeley.edu/software.shtml).
 UDAS consists of IDL procedures to download, visualize, and analyze observational data distributed from the IUGONET institutions(*).
 For detailed information on IUGONET, please see the project website at http://www.iugonet.org/en/.
   Our software has been developed in collaboration with ERG Science Center (ERG-SC website: http://gemsissc.stelab.nagoya-u.ac.jp/erg/).